pedroabestard/freshness-inspection/README.md

 # 🍓 Freshness Inspection App

-This project was developed as part of the **Virtual Internship**, the final stage of the **Codebasics Data Science & GenAI Bootcamp**.
 The goal is to build a machine learning–powered system that can **inspect the freshness of fruits** using image classification.

 ---